spoonbobo/onlysaidkb-mcp-server/README.md

 4. **Timeout Errors**:
    - Increase the `ONLYSAIDKB_TIMEOUT` environment variable
    - Check network connectivity to the OnlysaidKB service

+5. **Path Issues**:
+   - Ensure the full path to the onlysaidkb-mcp-server directory is correct
+   - Use absolute paths rather than relative paths
+   - Check that the `src/onlysaidkb_mcp/main.py` file exists in the specified directory

 ### Debug Mode
 Enable debug logging by setting environment variable: